Toyota Carina II

-The Toyota Carina line of large family cars was introduced in Japan in 1970.
+The Toyota Carina is a line of large family cars was introduced in Japan in 1970.
 It was introduced in Europe in 1971, with A40 and A60 series subsequently appearing soon after their introductions in Japan.
 In 1984, the A60 series Carina was replaced in the European market by the "Carina II" - essentially a rebranding of the T150 series Toyota Corona launched the previous year in Japan, with some minor alterations to suit the European markets.
 This trend of Coronas rebadged as Carinas produced for the European market continued for two more generations, with the second Carina II in 1988 and the Carina E in 1992.

 First generation (T150)

-The T150 series was originally launched in January 1983 in Japan as the Toyota Corona, which brought front wheel drive to the model and also began the alignment of the Corona, Carina, and Celica platforms.
-The Carina II was introduced in the UK in April 1984 and other European markets the same year.
+The T150 series was originally launched in January 1983 in Japan as the Toyota Corona, which brought front-wheel drive to the model and also began the alignment of the Corona, Carina, and Celica platforms.
+The Carina II was presented in Europe in September 1983, going on sale in early 1984.
+It was introduced in the UK in April 1984.
 This generation was made available in sedan or liftback body styles only.
 It was essentially the same as the Japanese market Corona T150 with some minor cosmetic changes, namely the rear light clusters which were shortened in width to accommodate for larger European number plates.
 The T150 Carina introduced in Japan in May 1984, while on the same chassis, used completely different body panels featuring squarer, more aggressive styling.
 To further complicate matters there were also RWD models of both Carina and Corona available in the Japanese market.